UnlockedLabs/intro-to-web-dev-curriculum/content/introduction/reading/technologies-in-course/_index.md

 ### Unit 1 Technologies
 1. JavaScript: Reference back to [this page]({{% relref "../../../_index.md" %}})
 1. [React](https://react.dev/) is a library developed and maintained by `Facebook`.
-This is one of the most widely used web technology used by `front-end` developers today.
+This is one of the most widely used web technologies used by `front-end` developers today.
 1. [Node.js](https://nodejs.org/en/about) is a popular web technology primarily used for running `JavaScript` code on the `server-side` as opposed to the `client-side`.
 1. [git](https://git-scm.com/) is an open-source `version-control` system that you will be using throughout this course in order maintain code that you have written.